lawrennd/old_talks/_ml/includes/ml-deployment-challenge.md

 which models are deployed and recognize when circumstance has changed and models need retraining or restructuring.

 [^emulation]: Emulation, or surrogate modelling, is one very promising approach to forming such a hypervisor.
-Emulators are models we fit to other models, often simulations, but the could also be other machine learning modles.
+Emulators are models we fit to other models, often simulations, but the could also be other machine learning models.
 These models operate at the meta-level, not on the systems directly.
 This means they can be used to model how the sub-systems interact.
-As well as emulators we shoulc consider real time dash boards, anomaly detection, mutlivariate analysis, data visualization and classical statistical approaches for hypervision of our deployed systems.
+As well as emulators we should consider real time dash boards, anomaly detection, mutlivariate analysis, data visualization and classical statistical approaches for hypervision of our deployed systems.
 }

 \newslide{Data Orientated Architectures}